George Hirschmann running for reelection on Harrisonburg's City Council

 "Our city is definitely growing and in the time I've spent here to see what it has gone through," Hirschmann said.
 "I'm very excited about the potential for this area."

-Another focus for Hirschmann would be finding a way to improve business at Heritage Oaks Golf Course to allow the facilities to remain open, which has been a question for council recently.
+Another focus for Hirschmann would be finding a way to improve business at Heritage Oaks Golf Course to allow the facilities to remain open, which

 "Maybe it's losing a little more money than it should, but let's take a look at that and see if we can clean it up a bit, but we need someplace for people to go and say, 'yeah this is ours and we can get out and enjoy it,'" Hirschmann said.